All these terms are extremely confusing and sometimes intentionally used to confuse prospective patients.

 Syringe liposuction can be called suction-assisted liposuction (SAL).
 Modern liposuction devices are often referred to as power-assisted liposuction (PAL) as a group.
 However, SAL is quite vague, because it is also possible and not wrong to tell a patient a powered vacuum suction device as an SAL, because it does use suction.
 The difference is that the suction power is generated by machine, while the suction power in syringe liposuction is generated by hand/fingers.
 To avoid confusion, it is best to ask very specifically whether a liposuction is performed with a syringe or a mechanical powered device.

 Tumescent anesthesia refers to a local anesthesia “concoction” popularized by Dr Jeffrey Klein which allows liposuction to be performed completely under local anesthesia.
 Tumescent anesthesia solution which is also referred to as Klein’s solution is a mixture of Normal Saline, lidocaine, epinephrine and sodium bicarbonate.
 This solution is injected into the fat layer to numb the area before liposuction.
 As it contains epinephrine which constricts blood vessels, tumescent anesthesia helps to decrease bleeding.
 It also allows lidocaine, a numbing agent, to stay in that area for longer period of time.
 Because of this, it is possible to perform liposuction completely under local anesthesia, although some surgeons prefer to combine tumescent anesthesia with deep sedation or general anesthesia to avoid distraction by patient’s movement during surgery.
 We have explained in great detail the benefits of performing liposuction under local anesthesia as compared to deep sedation and general anesthesia in a post on our website: Liposuction Case Studies.
 So, what does a plastic surgeon mean when he tells you that he offers tumescent liposuction?
 It simply means that the liposuction is performed with tumescent anesthesia, but basically gives you no information on what method of liposuction he performs.
 As all modern liposuction today are performed with tumescent anesthesia, including those performed under general anesthesia and deep sedation, it is redundant to say tumescent liposuction, because all liposuction performed today are tumescent liposuction!
-No surgeon with the right mind would choose not to administer tumescent anesthesia for his liposuction patient.
+No surgeon with the right mind would choose not to administer tumescent anesthesia for his liposuction patient today.
+It only serves a purpose to mention whether a liposuction is a tumescent liposuction or not when it was performed during the transition period back in the 1990s, after Dr Jeffrey Klein invented tumescent anesthesia for liposuction, because some surgeons might have not employed that method of anesthesia yet.

 Prior to 2008, the year Dr Arthur Tjandra went into private practice and established Elixir de Vie, no one ever heard of 3-dimensional liposuction.
 Why?
 Because during liposuction training, all plastic surgeon trainees would have been warned against performing circumferential liposuction on their patients, especially on the legs and arms.
 Why is that so?